 Assault and battery in the state of Arizona refers to the crime of threatening, attempting or succeeding in intentionally injuring another person.
 It is a criminal charge prosecutors commonly bring after fights, brawls and domestic violence.
 The victim of assault and battery could suffer significant personal injuries and physical harm as well as emotional and mental damages.
 At Gallagher & Kennedy, our Phoenix assault and battery lawyers support the rights of victims during civil lawsuits against perpetrators.
-If you are a victim of assault and battery in Phoenix, Arizona, request a free consultation with one of our experienced assault attorneys at (602) 530-8400.
+If you are a victim of assault and battery in Phoenix, Arizona, request a free consultation with one of our experienced Phoenix personal injury lawyers at (602) 530-8400.
 Arizona law may entitle you to financial compensation.

 Why Clients Choose Our Phoenix Assault Lawyers

 - We have more than 40 years of Arizona personal injury practice area experience.

 - We have earned recognition for our Arizona law firm’s workplace culture, helping us retain top legal talent.

 - We have proven our abilities to conquer even the most challenging cases.

 - We value client relationships above all else and always provide outstanding customer service.

 - We consistently make the news for our results, hard work and ability to handle assault claims.